juanpc2018/Akai-S1000-Project/MainPCB/readme.md

 but MainPCB connector is on the Front of the case, with a long cable. </br>
 Crazy design / Things to improve. </br>

-The linear Regulators +12/-12vdc on the Top Left of the MainPCB, </br>
+The linear Regulators +12/-12vdc on the MainPCB, </br>
 seems to be an independent circuit, but some traces go somewhere, Voltage Drop & Current limited with Diodes. </br>
-Analog PCB should be +15/-15vdc, or best case Scenario +18/-18vdc, </br>
+Analog PCB should be +15/-15vdc, or best case +18/-18vdc, </br>
-but dropped voltage goes somewhere, something require +10/-10vdc, maybe Headphone output circuit on the ther side of the MainPCB. </br>
+dropped voltage goes somewhere, something requires +10/-10vdc, probably Headphone output circuit on the ther side of the MainPCB. </br>

 Analog Audio PCB i/o PCB is appart, connected with a 50-pin ribbon cable, and another 3-pin for +12/-12dc.</br>